HiggsBison/vue-calculator/README.md

 * input by clicking virtual keyboard buttons
 * input by typing on input field
 * percentage calculation
 * sync operations history by REST API
+* date and number formatting using locale

 ## Getting Started